PierreDuBois/DreamTeamTelecoms/README.md

 creating multiple workers or if he wants us to create one and he'll open it on multiple different computers)

 - we have to work out why the line number is wrong on the names

+-- REPORT --
+We will all write an individual section on this section once all code is perfect, include pseudo code, and send to me .
+- David: Most aspects of server / Heartbeat /
+- Shane: Some aspects of server / Worker node /  Worker packet / Heartbeat tracker
+- Kmla: Client / FileInfoContent / Register / Result Packet / Stop Work